MicrosoftDocs/azure-media-services/media-services/latest/stream-enable-origin-shield-how-to.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

-If a live event expects a large audience, or the audience is geographically located far away from the streaming endpoint (origin) serving the content, it's important for the customer to shield the origin using a Content Delivery Network (CDN).
+It is best to use a Content Delivery Network (CDN) with a shielded origin to ensure that traffic for your media content is delivered efficiently.
 This article walks you through the steps in th Azure portal.

 ## Prerequisites